Yelp needs help, and buyout may be the answer

 Yahoo Inc (YHOO.O), Amazon.com Inc (AMZN.O) and Priceline Group Inc PLCN.O would be possible buyers, analysts said.

 Yelp declined to comment.
-Yahoo, Amazon and Google did not respond to request for comment, while Priceline said it did not comment on acquisition rumors.
+Yahoo, Amazon and Google did not respond to request for comment, while Priceline said it did not comment on acquisition rumours.

 "...
 A Google competitor interested in an advanced local position could view Yelp as an attractive strategic alternative," Evercore analyst Ken Sena said in a client note.